Grand Opening and Ribbon Cutting Ceremony Information

-- Provides names, addresses of City officials, political representatives
+- Provides contact information for County/City officials, political representatives

 - Provides traditional oversize scissors and ribbon

-- Provide members’ business service referrals (decorations, baskets, catering, beverages, invitations, publicity, etc)
+- The Chamber does not provide food, beverages or decorations; however, we will provide members’ business service referrals (decorations, catering, beverages, etc)

 - Take pictures at the appointed time and provide digital photo files

-- Include a photo and acknowledgment of your grand opening/ribbon cutting on our website
+- Include a photo and acknowledgment of your grand opening/ribbon cutting on our social media channels

 What your business does: